theronhitchman/euclidean-geometry/class/index.md

 > **Challenge L:** (class) Let \\(\ell\\) be a line and let A and B be points.
 What should  we mean by the phrase "points A and B lie on opposite sides of line \\(\ell\\)"?

+### September 23

+> **Challenge M:** Introduce notation in Mr Conger's definition, and then figure out what is going on with Miss Schultz's objection.

+> **Question N:** Are the notions of a Conger convex kite and a Cohen convex kite equivalent?
+State and prove a theorem.